jayunit100/k8sprototypes/capv_recovery/README.md

 # Capv will eventually self heal

+As long as one node in your master
+Capv clusters is running, others
+Can eventually self heal.

 In these examples for speed I manually turned off VMs, but CAPv Did the hard work of noticing things were wrong and fixing them for Me under the hood.